c-louie/SPS/README.md

 get_acu_org - get a list of the ACUs, id, and serialNumberBrief for specific orgId.

 org_readers - get a list of readers for specific org

+shadow_info - will combo of above and also spit showdow info on acu to see if it is down